Why Choose Cedars-Sinai Marina del Rey Hospital for Disc Displacement Treatment?

-The highly skilled and well trained neurosurgeons at Marina Del Rey Hospital evaluate patients with spinal disc displacement and provide an individualized treatment advice for each patient.
-They can choose from the various nonsurgical and surgical treatment options available.
+The highly skilled and well-trained neurosurgeons at Cedars-Sinai Marina del Rey Hospital evaluate patients with spinal disc displacement and provide individualized treatment advice for each patient.
+They can choose from the various non-surgical and surgical treatment options available.
 The treatment that works best for your symptoms and severity of disc displacement is considered.

 Disc displacement is a condition in which the soft disc present between the vertebrae of your spine is forced out of place.
 The spinal disc is filled with a jelly-like material and provides a cushioning effect to the vertebrae and keeps them stacked to make up your backbone.
 With advancing age, these discs may rupture or degenerate losing their cushioning ability.
 The jelly-like substance may get displaced from a weakened portion of the disc leading to pressure and irritation of the nearby nerves of the spinal cord.
 This causes pain and numbness in the arm or leg.
 Disc displacement is common in the lumbar spine (lower back), and may also occur in the cervical spine (neck).